The Need for Accelerators

 These recipes can also be used to ensure that each virtual function gets only the allocated number of resources.

-Intel QuickAssist Technology (Intel QAT) is a PCIe device that saves cycles, time, space, and cost by offloading compute-intensive workloads to free up capacity and handling data efficiently, while it is in process, in motion, or at rest.
+Intel QuickAssist Technology (Intel QAT) is a PCIe device that saves cycles, time, space, and cost by offloading compute-intensive workloads to free up capacity and handling data efficiently while in process, in motion, or at rest.
 Intel QAT specifically provides more computational resources for cryptography and data compression workloads.

-By default, Intel QAT resources are concurrently shared across all virtual functions (VFs).
+Intel QAT resources are shared concurrently across all virtual functions (VFs) by default.
 However, Intel QAT allows enabling rate limiting through the plug-in.
-Rate limiting allows the Intel QAT device to evenly split resources among the VFs configured through SR-IOV.
+Rate limiting allows the Intel QAT device to split resources evenly among the VFs configured through SR-IOV.

 The following illustration shows a recipe to enable rate limiting.